-To determine our quarterly provision for income taxes, we use an estimated annual effective tax rate that is based on expected annual income, statutory tax rates and tax planning opportunities available in the various jurisdictions to which we are subject.
-Certain significant or unusual items are separately recognized as discrete items in the quarter in which they occur and can be a source of variability in the effective tax rate from quarter to quarter.
+To determine our annual provision for income taxes, we use an estimated annual effective tax rate that is based on annual income, statutory tax rates and tax planning opportunities available in the various jurisdictions to which we are subject.
 We recognize interest and penalties related to uncertain tax positions, if any, as an income tax expense.